 Every new student has something in common – the Campus Reading – a text that all incoming students are expected to read.
 This assignment forms the basis for a community-wide dialogue that begins during orientation and continues throughout the year.
 In the fall, all new students will be invited to attend the annual Lawson Lecture which will further develop the themes expressed in the book.

 All incoming students are asked to complete a reflective essay on the Campus Reading prior to the start of classes.
-In addition to being available online, essay prompts and instructions for submission will be included with the book in the summer mailing.
+In addition to being available online, essay prompts and instructions for submission will be emailed to students.
 These essays will be shared with Transfer Student Leaders for use in discussion during Transfer Student Orientation.
-A letter from Assistant Provost Jill Stratton will also accompany the text.
-Essays are due by August 15.
+A letter from Dean Gresalfi will also accompany the text.
+Essays are due by August 11.

 With additional questions about the Campus Reading, please email firstname.lastname@example.org.